poclecoqq/envsplitter/README.md

 ## Field definition

 - paths: List of paths where .env files should be generated.
 Paths are relative to config file.
-- env_vars: List of all environement variables
+- env_vars: List of all environment variables
-  - name: Name of the environement variable
+  - name: Name of the environment variable
-  - destination: Specify which .env file should contain this environement variable.
+  - destination: Specify which .env file should contain this environment variable.
 Each indexed boolean maps to the corresponding .env file as described in "paths" array.
-For example: a destination of [False, True, False] with paths of [".","..","..."] will include this environement variable in the .env of parent directory ("..")
+For example: a destination of [False, True, False] with paths of [".","..","..."] will include this environment variable in the .env of parent directory ("..")
-  - value: value of the environement variable
+  - value: value of the environment variable